CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 A class definition is abstract, and only describes what metadata exists.
 Meanwhile, an **instance** is a concrete representation of the metadata for a single entity.
 Instance is a general concept; the concept of "feature" mentioned in the introduction is one example of an instance.

-This specification provides two main ways for storing instances: a columnar format (**instance tables**) and a texture-based format (**metadata textures**).
+There are two methods for storing instances: a columnar format (**instance tables**) and a texture-based format (**metadata textures**).
 Instance tables are designed for a wide variety of use cases.
 Instance tables can be encoded in either JSON or binary.
 Metadata textures are useful for properties that vary with position (e.g. elevation or temperature) and can benefit from image compression.

 Whether an instance table or a metadata texture, the data must match one-to-one with a class definition.
 For example, in the previous section, the `building` class defined two properties, `address` and `height`.
 A corresponding instance table must include data for both `address` and `height`.
 The instance table may not have any extraneous properties.
 If more are desired, they can be defined in separate instance tables.